Counseling

 North Side High School Alumni Scholarship Foundation Scholarship Awards

-The North Side High School Alumni Scholarship Foundation has an endowment of over $1.4 Million and are proud to award approximately 40 scholarships each year to graduating seniors of North High School. $90,023 in scholarships was awarded in 2021.
-Please click here for more information on the Class of 2021 recipients.
+The North Side High School Alumni Scholarship Foundation has an endowment of over $1.7 Million and are proud to award over 40 scholarships each year to graduating seniors of North High School.
+Over $120,000 in scholarships was awarded to graduating seniors in 2023.

 North High’s Future Center has application packets for the awards.
 Applications are due mid-March.
 View the descriptions of the available awards.